thalestmm/django-mysql/README.md

 default-character-set = utf8
 ```
 ## **Creating a new App**
----

 `> python3 manage.py startapp appname `

 This command will create a new app directory with the chosen app name.

 On `settings.py`:
-- Add new App config to INSTALED_APPS
+- Add new App config to the `INSTALED_APPS` variable
   - `"appname.apps.AppnameConfig"`
   - Uppercase on app name
 - Define models for the app on `appname/models.py`